zhilinheobv/group3_project/Proposal (draft).md

 ## Question

- **What’s the seasonal and annual trend for prices of the nifty 50 stocks since 2000?**
+ - **What’s the seasonal and annual trend for prices of the nifty 50 stocks since 2000?**
+ - **How does other factors affect prices of the nifty 50 stocks?**

 ## Packages used